mean00/lnDSO-stm32-dfu-bootloader/README.md

 lnDSO bootloader
 ================
-This is a slightly modified version of STM32F103 DFU bootloader for the lnDSO project
+This is a slightly modified version of STM32F103 DFU bootloader for the lnDSO project.
-Changes :
+It also contains a modified version of https://github.com/abhra0897/stm32f1_ili9341_parallel optimized for size Changes :
 * Press the "OK" button to force DFU
-* Signature is at the beginning of the RAM
+* Signature is at the beginning of the RAM to reboot to DFU
 * Extended to 8kB max size
 * Cmake based build system derived from lnArduino
 * Firmware is xxhashed for integrity check